jonathanventura/jonathanventura.github.io/_pages/lab.md

     docker build docker -t <tag>

-You can choose whatever you want for <tag>.
+You can choose whatever you want for the tag.

 To start Docker: